Cutting Planarians: Planar Emulators for String Graphs: O(1)-Distortion Planar Emulator

-\begin{corollary} Every vertex is assigned to at most one cluster. \end{corollary} \begin{proof} The claim holds after all clusters are initialized in step 3(a), because the sets $V(B_{P}^{\rm small})$ are disjoint, by \Cref{obs:ball-disjoint}.
-During the remaining steps, vertices are only assigned to clusters by the \textsc{Assign} procedure, which only assigns currently-unassigned vertices to a cluster. \end{proof} Finally, observe that our clustering algorithm maintains the following invariant. \begin{invariant} At all times during the execution of the algorithm, every cluster induces a connected subgraph of $H$. \end{invariant} \begin{proof} Every cluster is initialized as a connected subset of $H$, because (by definition of contact graph) every $B_{P}^{\rm small}$ is connected in $H$.
+\textit{Proof of (d).} The claim holds after all clusters are initialized in step 3(a), because the sets $V(B_{P}^{})$ are disjoint, by (b).
+During the remaining steps, vertices are only assigned to clusters by the \textsc{Assign} procedure, which assigns all currently-unassigned vertices to a cluster.

+\textit{Proof of (e).} Every cluster is initialized as a connected subset of $H$, because (by definition of contact graph) $H[V(B_{P})]$ is connected.
 The invariant is maintained later because vertices are only assigned via the \textsc{Assign} procedure: this procedure guarantees that whenever vertices are assigned to a cluster $C$, there is a path in $H$ between every newly-assigned vertex and a previously-assigned vertex in $C$. \end{proof}

 We now prove the three properties needed in \Cref{lem:gridtree}.